Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 As part of Step 4, you need to either allow the Build Service, or the Contributor group `Force Push` on the main branch.

 ### The Directory Role `Directory Readers` is not returned by Get-AzureADDirectoryRole

 The Get-AzureADDirectoryRole only returns roles which have at least one assignment, to use the script to make the role assignment you need to have already been to the Azure Portal and assigned the role previously.

+### Conversion from JSON failed with error: Input string is not a valid number - AzOps Pull Run Container

+Ensure that you're using the *$escapedServicePrincipalJson* variable string from the script at the beginning of this article.
+If you use an unescaped JSON string then this error will occur.